 Another one of our favorite restaurants with incredible history as it was built in 1315.
-Located in historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets and even a famous chocolate mousse for dessert.
+Located in the historic old town, you will enjoy more Zürich traditional specialties like Zürcher Geschnetzeltes (sliced veal in gravy) with Butterrosti (potato pancakes), fresh fish fillets, and even a famous chocolate mousse for dessert.

 Münsterhof 8 8001 Zürich, Switzerland

 If fondue is what you’re looking for, we enjoyed our fair share of fondue in Zurich’s historic Old Town at Le Dezaley (le-dezaley.ch) and Restaurant Swiss Chuchi (hotel-adler.ch).
 At Le Dezaley, we had a great Fleisch fondue.
-The meats are fried in a hot oil at your table and combined with a nice platter of rice and various sauces.
+The meats are fried in hot oil at your table and combined with a nice platter of rice and various sauces.
 At the Restaurant Swiss Chuchi, you can’t really forget the strong smell of cheese and the atmosphere made a perfect occasion for cheese and champignon fondue.

 Make a traditional Zurich style veal recipe at home!
 Main dish for 4 people: